arrilot/laravel-widgets/README.md

     }
 ```

-> Note: Nested async or reloadable widgets are not supported because of container id collision.
+> Note: Nested async or reloadable widgets are not supported.

 ## Caching